LLNL/axom/src/docs/sphinx/dev_guide/gpu_porting.rst

 .. note::

-  When Axom is built without Umpire, the getters and setters become no-ops or are undefined, while the memory allocation functions default to C++ standard library functions with only allocation on the host (CPU):
+  When Axom is built without Umpire, the getters and setters shown above become no-ops or are undefined, while the memory allocation functions default to C++ standard library functions with only allocation on the host (CPU):

   * ``axom::allocate`` calls ``std::malloc``
   * ``axom::deallocate`` calls ``std::free``